 Play Hide and Seek

 Everyone has played some form of this game.
-Hide in places that are obvious.
+Hide in obvious places.
 You can also make noises so the toddler will find you easily.
 This makes it fun and gets them comfortable with playing the game.
 You may need to count for your toddler or count slowly.

 Have a seat on the ground and roll the ball to each other.
 Or, take turns throwing and kicking the ball.
-You can also add hula hoops and boxes to use as targets in order to throw the balls inside.
+You can also add hula hoops and boxes as targets to throw the balls inside.

 Take a Walk